ivyy-poison/tp/docs/UserGuide.md

  - If you wanted to view all leave applications, you can type in `find-leave-range` or [`find-all-leave`](#view-all-leaves-find-all-leave) instead.
 </box>

-2. Press `Enter` to execute the command.
+2. Press "Enter" to execute the command.
 You should see the leave applications that fall within the time period you specified.

 Here are some potential error messages that you may receive and here's how to solve them: